UMAprotocol/docs/docs/governance/adding-price-id.md

 ## Adding a price identifier to the Kovan testnet

-As noted above, the Kovan `IdentifierWhitelist` is controlled by a single private key.
+As noted above, the Kovan testnet `IdentifierWhitelist` is controlled by a single private key.

 The list of approved Kovan price identifiers can be seen by running the `Pricefeed Identifiers` query on the [UMA Kovan Subgraph](https://thegraph.com/explorer/subgraph/umaprotocol/uma-kovan?query=Pricefeed%20Identifiers).